 When Steven Spielberg's Jaws first hit the theaters in 1975, it's hard to quantify exactly how big an impact it had on our collective psyche.
 We weren't just scared of getting into the ocean—even lakes and ponds and wading pools seemed to disguise shark fins.
 We looked for sharks virtually everywhere, certain that their ferocious fangs were just waiting to bite down hard on our toes and pull us underwater.

 Before most doctors stopped routinely giving smallpox vaccines in the early '70s, every kid had the same familiar scar on their upper arm, caused by the two-pronged needle that punctured our skin with all the delicateness of a staple gun.
-Yeah, it was scary, but kids stopped getting smallpox in large numbers.
+Yeah, it was scary, but smallpox was eradicated.
 And the fact that we all had the same scars almost felt like a badge of honor.

-That Oscar Mayer commercial with the cute kid fishing while eating bologna played so often, and was so catchy, we could hear the familiar melody reverberating around our brains over and over and over.
-The only thing worse was when it got replaced by "I am stuck on Band-aid, because my Band-aid is stuck on me."
-Or that "I'd like to teach the world to sing" Coca-Cola commercial!
+That Oscar Mayer commercial with the cute kid fishing while eating bologna played so often—and was so catchy—we could hear the familiar melody reverberating around our brains over and over and over.
+The only thing worse was when it got replaced by that "I'd like to teach the world to sing" Coca-Cola commercial!
 (We're sorry.)

-Any worksheet or homework assignment passed out to students in a 1970s classroom was likely created using either a ditto or mimeograph machine.
-Who could forget the way they left purple ink on your fingers, or that unforgettable odor?
+Any worksheet or homework assignment passed out to students in a '70s classroom was likely created using either a ditto or mimeograph machine.
+Who could forget the way they left purple ink on your fingers, or that unmistakable odor?

-When it opened to the public in 1971, Walt Disney World, in Orlando, Florida, instantly became the white whale for every kid in America.
+When it opened to the public in 1971, Walt Disney World in Orlando, Florida, instantly became the white whale for every kid in America.
 It had an almost mythological stature as the ultimate destination, and didn't yet have a reputation as a tourist trap filled with overpriced food and exhaustingly long lines.
-Those kids lucky enough to convince their parents to take them talked about Space Mountain with hushed reverence, and the rest of us plotted ways to convince our parents to make the journey south.
+Those kids lucky enough to convince their parents to take them talked about Space Mountain with hushed reverence, and the rest of us plotted ways to trick our parents into making the journey south.

 TV reception in the '70s was unreliable at best.
-If the picture was distorted with zig-zag lines—or, worse, the dreaded "snow," where everything was fuzzy—the only way to fix the problem was to adjust the antennae, otherwise known as "rabbit ears."
-This involved twisting and turning until slowly, sooooo sloooooowly, you captured a better signal and the picture started to come into focus.
+If the picture was distorted with zig-zag lines—or, worse, the dreaded "snow," where everything was fuzzy—the only way to fix the problem was to adjust the antenna, otherwise known as "rabbit ears."
+This involved twisting and turning until slowly, so slowly, you captured a better signal and the picture started to come into focus.
 But even then, just removing your hands might cause the picture to disappear yet again.
-It was a long and arduous process to get the kind of visual consistency that TV audiences take for granted today.
+It was a long and arduous process to get the kind of visual consistency that TV audiences today take for granted.